 (ii) for the claims of legal custody, sole physical custody, primary physical custody, shared physical custody, or paternity.

-Section 3321 of the Divorce Code prohibits the appointment of a master as to the claims of custody and paternity.
+Section 3321 of the Divorce Code prohibits the appointment of a hearing officer as to the claims of custody and paternity.
 However, as set forth in Pa.R.C.P.
-No. 1920.91(3), the Supreme Court of Pennsylvania suspended Section 3321 insofar as that section prohibits the appointment of masters in partial physical custody cases.
+No. 1920.91(3), the Supreme Court of Pennsylvania suspended Section 3321 insofar as that section prohibits the appointment of a hearing officer in partial physical custody cases.

-(3) The Motion for the Appointment of a Master and the order shall be substantially in the form prescribed by Pa.R.C.P.
+(3) The Motion for the Appointment of a Hearing Officer and the order shall be substantially in the form prescribed by Pa.R.C.P.
 No. 1920.74.
-The order appointing the master shall specify the issues or ancillary claims that are referred to the master.
+The order appointing the hearing officer shall specify the issues or ancillary claims that are referred to the hearing officer.

-(4) A permanent or standing master employed by or under contract with a judicial district or appointed by the court shall not practice family law before a conference officer, hearing officer, permanent or standing master, or judge of the same judicial district.
+(4) A permanent or standing hearing officer employed by or under contract with a judicial district or appointed by the court shall not practice family law before a conference officer, hearing officer, permanent or standing hearing officer, or judge of the same judicial district.

 Conference officers preside at office conferences under Pa.R.C.P.
 No. 1910.11.
 Hearing officers preside at hearings under Pa.R.C.P.
 No. 1910.12.
-The appointment of master to hear actions in divorce or annulment is authorized by Section 3321 of the Divorce Code.
+The appointment of hearing officer to hear actions in divorce or annulment is authorized by Section 3321 of the Divorce Code.

-(b) Written notice of the hearing shall be given to each attorney of record by the master.
-If a master has not been appointed, the prothonotary, clerk or other officer designated by the court shall give the notice.
+(b) Written notice of the hearing shall be given to each attorney of record by the hearing officer.
+If a hearing officer has not been appointed, the prothonotary, clerk, or other officer designated by the court shall give the notice.

-(c) If no attorney has appeared of record for a party, notice of the hearing shall be given to the party by the master, or if a master has not been appointed, by the prothonotary, clerk or other officer designated by the court, as follows:
+(c) If no attorney has appeared of record for a party, notice of the hearing shall be given to the party by the hearing officer, or if a hearing officer has not been appointed, by the prothonotary, clerk, or other officer designated by the court, as follows: